igurovich/kdtree/README.md

 # 2-dimensional spatial indexing using KdTree

-KdTree collection is simplified implementation of KdTree, which supports the following operations:
+KdTree collection is simplified implementation of kd-tree (https://en.wikipedia.org/wiki/K-d_tree).
+It supports the following operations:

 1. Create a new, empty collection.
 2. Add a single point (x,y) to the collection.